sebrandon1/ocp-doc-checker/scripts/README.md

 - `--fix` - Run ocp-doc-checker in fix mode and create pull requests
 - `--force` - Non-interactive mode, automatically accepts all prompts (use with `--fix`)
 - `--link-to URL` - Add a tracking issue link to all created PRs
+- `--blocklist FILE` - Path to YAML file containing repositories to skip
 - `--cache-info` - Display cache information
 - `--clear-cache` - Clear the repository cache